Informatics General: TAPS Division

 and Informatics continued to stress the portability of TAPS across different hardware, operating systems, and terminal models.

 Prime Computer became an important minicomputer platform for the product;

 also supported was the NCR 9300 under ITX.

 Projects were undertaken to expand the number of IBM platforms that could host TAPS, to include not just System 370 OS-based ones such as OS/VS1 but also the DOS-based SSX/VSE for the IBM 4300, and even the relatively obscure IBM 8100 distributed processing engine.

 The overall goal was a product that could span across mainframes, minicomputers, and microcomputers.

 Applications could be built and tested in one environment, such as an IBM mainframe in a data center, and then run in another environment, such a minicomputer located in a regional location or a microcomputer located in the field.

 TAPS found its biggest market in the U.S. government, with its portability a big advantage for such customers, since they often possessed a disparate collection of computer systems brought about by lowest-bid government contracting requirements.

-The U.S. Navy in particular was a major customer going back to the 1970s.
-By the mid-1980s, TAPS was heavily used inside the Navy's stock management and distribution system.
+The U.S. Army and the U.S. Navy in particular were both major customers, with the Navy's use going back to the 1970s.
+By the early-mid-1980s, TAPS had secured a new $1 million contract for the Army's modernization of its non-tactical administrative, logistical, and financial information management systems, and TAPS was heavily used inside the Navy's stock management and distribution system.

 During the early-mid-1980s TAPS underwent an implementation change from TAPS I, which was written in less-portable languages, to TAPS II, which was written in an explicitly designed portable dialect of the Pascal programming language.
+In 1984, a decision was made to focus TAPS entirely on the government market.